 - Speaking of being on sale, be on the lookout not just for sale items, but also for the difference in price with grabbing a store brand option instead!
 Many store brand options are nearly identical, but you can save big.

 - Don’t go grocery shopping on an empty stomach!
 Soon everything starts looking delicious, and before you know it you’ve completely blown your food budget.
+Be sure to work to stick to that shopping list!

 Step #4: Keep Your Meal Plan In Easy Sight